-Smarketing: The Gap between Marketing and Sales
+Smarketing: The Gap Between Marketing and Sales

 HubSpot’s State of Inbound Report 2017 shows that only 22% of the respondents feel that their company’s sales and marketing teams are closely aligned.
 Departmental alignment has become a critical factor in the overall success of the business.
 The first step toward the alignment between sales and marketing involves placing the customer, or the future customer, at the centre of all your sales and marketing efforts.
-When sales and marketing departments are solving different problems, you’ll find lower levels of success.
-Consider a motor vehicle driving in two different directions – higher levels of friction and fuel-consumption and less forward motion.
+When the sales and marketing departments are solving different problems, you’ll find lower levels of success.
+Consider a motor vehicle driving in two different directions – higher levels of friction and fuel consumption and less forward motion.

 So, how do you begin to align your company’s marketing and sales efforts?

 The first step towards true sales and marketing alignment is for the two teams to agree on their joint objectives and suggest approaches that could work to meet these.
 Tactics need to be tested and measured in order to understand their impact on the goals set out by the two teams.
 This is a process and will require flexibility and revision in order for the team to find the process that works for them.